lwdozal/lwdozal.github.io/index.md

 ---
 ## Data Science: Projects and Publications

-### Dissertation Research: Feature Extraction for Networks Visualization, Human Computation Focus Groups, and Knowledge Graph Creation
+### Dissertation Research: Feature Extraction for Network Visualization, Focus Groups with Human Computation, and Knowledge Graph Creation
 - Createad a customized image and metadata collector script using the Instaloader package built in Python.
 Collected 2,000+ images and metadata from Instagram.
 - Narrative Frame Network Visualization *(forthcoming)*
   - Image feature extraction and information diffusion analysis